Policy Mirror Descent with Lookahead: A Refresher on PMD and PI with Lookahead

-\begin{remark} While the iteration complexity always improves with larger depth~$h$ (see Theorem~3 in \citet{efroni-et-al18beyond}), each iteration becomes more computationally demanding.
-As mentioned in \citet{efroni-et-al19tree-search}, when the model is known, the $h$-greedy policy can be computed with Dynamic Programming (DP) in linear time in the depth~$h$.
-When the model is unknown, one can use model-free algorithms such as Q-learning.
+\begin{remark} While the iteration complexity always improves with larger depth~$h$ (see Theorem~3 in \citep{efroni-et-al18beyond}), each iteration becomes more computationally demanding.
+As mentioned in \citep{efroni-et-al19tree-search}, when the model is known, the $h$-greedy policy can be computed with Dynamic Programming (DP) in linear time in the depth~$h$.

 Another possibility is to implement a tree-search of depth~$h$ starting from the root state~$s$ to compute the $h$-greedy policy in deterministic MDPs.
-We refer to \citet{efroni-et-al19tree-search} for further details.
-Sampling-based tree search methods such as Monte Carlo Tree Search (MCTS) (see~\citet{browne-et-al12survey-mcts}) can be used to circumvent the exponential complexity in the depth~$h$ of tree search methods. \end{remark}
+We refer to \citep{efroni-et-al19tree-search} for further details.
+Sampling-based tree search methods such as Monte Carlo Tree Search (MCTS) (see~\citep{browne-et-al12survey-mcts}) can be used to circumvent the exponential complexity in the depth~$h$ of tree search methods. \end{remark}